 I once was walking in the dark , I thought I was living the life.
 Thank goodness for Rehab.
 They started to set thing right, It was there I found The Lord and and saw the Light.
 Now these poems I started to see and hear.
 When they come in sight I write.
 Thank You LORD.
 Now all the other, the past is, how they put it.
 Just water under the bridge.
 GONE.
 Never to return.
 Now I am Just a laid back kind of girl, Who's about to spread her wings and fly away to a brighter day.

 Waiting under the opaque moon a primeval instinct takes over you and you start arriving.
 A black bone renders the ash on your forehead and you complete the circle – reaching childhood; you start climbing the ladder, for instantaneous release.

 It gathers, always been here.
 Waiting within.
 Pushing to control.
 Finding a home in some.
 Fighting those it can’t control.
 Weakness, exploits, control, power.
 Power/technology enough now to control the world.
 Insidious it hides it waits for global domination.
-Articulate
+Truthful

 I remember when I was just 16, So much of my life was yet unseen.
 I was searching for something to help me discover, What set me apart, made me different from others.
 And there in my neighborhood, where we

 Dark cloud looming.
 Moving slowly.
 But it’s there.
 Creeping in front of the sun’s path, dimming the light, inch by inch.
 Will it settle?
 Will it stay?
 Will it slide on by and keep on it’s way?
 Is there rain